 TiPS team members respond to a request for consultation within 30 minutes, and often immediately.
 The consultation would usually result in one of the following outcomes, depending on the needs of the child and family:

 - An answer to the PCP's question

-- Referral to the team or local child psychiatrist for a face-to-face acute psychopharmacological or diagnostic consultation
+- Referral to the team or local child psychiatrist for a face-to-face acute psychopharmacological or diagnostic telehealth consultation

-TiPS care coordinators are expert at identifying and maintaining up-to-date behavioral health resources in the community.
+TiPS care coordinators are experts at identifying and maintaining up-to-date behavioral health resources in the community.
 They work with families to identify appropriate options, provide information on the expected wait times, and follow up to ensure connections are made.
 Care coordinators keep the PCP or other practice informed of the referrals and the outcome of the follow-up efforts so the referring provider can ensure their patients are receiving the care they need.